danielabrahamgit/Hyper_Parameters_Project_189/README.md

 **Quizzes** <br>
 The quiz material for the week can be found in this folder.
-* **Hyper_Quiz** - PDF of a 10 question quiz about Hyperparameters.
-This document contains both the questions and the answers.
+* **Hyperparameter_Quiz** - PDF of a 10 question quiz about Hyperparameters.
+This document contains the questions.
+* **Hyperparameter_Quiz_Answer_Key** - PDF of the solutions to the quiz.
 Can be provided to students as is so that they can check their understanding of the material from the week.